ElhamTimory/Elham-Timory-AI-Portfolio/Lab-02-Digital-Image-Processing/README.md

 ## Problem Statement

-The purpose of this lab was to understand how computers represent and process digital images.
-The lab explored how changing pixel values can affect the appearance of an image.
+The purpose of this lab was to understand how computers store and process digital images.
+An image may look simple to us, but a computer sees it as a group of numerical pixel values.

-The main goal was to apply basic image-processing operations such as grayscale conversion, brightness adjustment, contrast adjustment, filtering, and edge detection.
+In this lab, I explored how changing those pixel values affects the way an image looks.
+I worked with grayscale conversion, brightness, contrast, filters, and edge detection.

 ## Approach

-I loaded a color image and examined how it was represented using red, green, and blue pixel values.
+I started by loading a color image and looking at how its red, green, and blue values were represented.

 I then applied several image-processing techniques:

-- Converted the RGB image to grayscale
+- Converted the original image to grayscale
 - Increased and decreased brightness
-- Adjusted image contrast
+- Adjusted the contrast
 - Applied blur and sharpening filters
-- Used edge detection to locate areas where pixel values changed quickly
+- Used edge detection
-- Compared the original image with the processed versions
+- Compared the original image with the processed images

-The results were displayed using Matplotlib.
+The results were displayed using Matplotlib so the effects of each operation could be seen clearly.

 ## Dataset

 This lab did not use a large dataset.
-It used sample images for image-processing experiments.
+It used sample images for testing different image-processing operations.

-The images were loaded in the notebook and processed directly using Python libraries.
+The images were loaded and processed directly inside the notebook.
 No public dataset was uploaded to this repository.

 ## Results

-The grayscale conversion removed the color information while keeping the shapes and brightness levels of the image.
+The grayscale conversion removed the color information while keeping the main shapes and brightness levels in the image.

-Changing the brightness made the image lighter or darker by modifying pixel values.
-Contrast adjustment changed the difference between the light and dark areas.
+Increasing the pixel values made the image brighter, while decreasing them made the image darker.
+Adjusting contrast changed the difference between the lighter and darker parts of the image.

-The blur filter reduced image details, while the sharpening filter made edges and features more visible.
-Edge detection identified areas where the pixel values changed quickly.
+The blur filter reduced small details, while the sharpening filter made some edges and features more noticeable.
+Edge detection highlighted areas where the pixel values changed quickly.

-This lab did not train a machine-learning model, so there were no accuracy, precision, recall, or loss metrics.
+This lab did not train a machine-learning model, so there were no accuracy or loss scores.

 ## Key Findings

-I learned that digital images are made of numerical pixel values.

-Changing these values can change the brightness, contrast, color, and details of an image.
-I also learned that image filters use mathematical operations to create visual effects such as blur, sharpening, and edge detection.

-These image-processing techniques can be used as preprocessing steps before an image is given to a computer-vision model.
+This lab helped me understand that image-processing effects are created by changing pixel values in specific ways.

+I also learned that filters are useful for preparing images before they are used in a computer-vision model.
+For example, edge detection can highlight important shapes, while blur can reduce noise.

 ## Technologies and Dependencies